zbabac/cyberghost-ubuntu-fix/README.md

 # cyberghost-ubuntu-fix
-For those that are having issues connecting cyberghost VPN from Ubunu
+For those that are having issues connecting to cyberghost VPN from Ubuntu

 I noticed issues on Ubuntu 22.04 and 23.04 after installing cyberghost VPN terminal client.
 Connection tries for 30+ seconds and then aborts with message **connection failed**.
 No other explanation.